Creating world-changing products in the area of digital health, MedTech, or FemTech is enormous fun and motivation for us.

 These projects realistically change the comfort of life and improve the state of health.
 But beyond that - what kind of impact do they have exactly?

-The best example of the combination of a great product and the application that make up the vast final success is Elvie Pump, a groundbreaking wearable breast pump that has recently made its US debut with great success.
+The best example of the combination of a great product and the application that make up the vast final success is Elvie Pump, a groundbreaking wearable breast pump.

 The questions I want to answer today are: